theobald-software/kb.theobald-software.github.io/content/_yunio/sharepoint-purchase-requisition-with-yunIO.md

 3. Add the yunIO connector created in step 1 to the workflow and map the purchase requisition data from SharePoint to the input parameters of yunIO.<br>
 ![sharepoint-purchase-requisition3](/img/contents/yunio/sharepoint-purchase-requisition3.png){:class="img-responsive"}
 4. Make sure that the SharePoint input uses the right format, e.g., the delivery date must have the SAP format `YYYYmmDD` and the cost center must have 10 characters, including leading zeroes.
+For conversion tips and code templates, see [Formats and Conversions in Power Automate](https://kb.theobald-software.com/yunio/conversion-in-power-automate).
 5. Add a SharePoint **Update Item** tool to write the purchase requisition number from the yunIO Custom Connector back to the SharePoint list.<br>
 ![sharepoint-purchase-requisition2](/img/contents/yunio/sharepoint-purchase-requisition2.png){:class="img-responsive"}
 7. Optional: Send notifications when a purchase requisition is created.